httpyac/httpyac.github.io/docs/guide/request.md

 Header `ChannelCredentials` or `Authorization`are special and defines the [authentication](https://grpc.io/docs/guides/auth/#nodejs) used by gRPC.
 If no such header is specified, `grpc.credentials.createInsecure()` is used automatically

+#### Secure Connections (TLS/SSL)

+Use this configuration when connecting to a gRPC server over HTTPS.
+This example enables TLS using the system’s default root certificate authorities.

+<<< @../../examples/request/grpc/grpcSSL.http{1 HTTP}

+For advanced scenarios (custom CA, client certificates, or mutual TLS), see the [gRPC authentication guide](https://grpc.io/docs/guides/auth/#nodejs)

 ### Server Streaming RPC

 [Server Streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc) is similar to a unary RPC, except that the server returns a stream of messages in response to a client’s request.